Sapana2402/ReactAPP/README.md

 # ReactAPP
+- Check app in master branch
-React app which used Redux-toolkit concept
+- React app which used the Redux-toolkit concept